rabbitmq/rabbitmq-website/site/trademark-guidelines.md

               <li>
                 <p>
-                  There is no suggestion that your project is approved, sponsored, or affiliated with Pivotal.
+                  There is no suggestion that your project is approved, sponsored, or affiliated with VMware.
                 </p>
               </li>
               <li>